Michael Dante

-Michael Dante (born Ralph Vitti; September 2, 1931) is an American actor and former professional minor league baseball player.
+Michael Dante (born Ralph Vitti, September 2, 1931) is an American actor and former professional minor league baseball player.

 Early life

-Dante was born Ralph Vitti in Stamford, Connecticut.
-Growing up, he would sneak into a local movie theater with his friends to watch westerns.
+Dante was born Ralph Vitti in Stamford, Connecticut on September 2, 1931.
+Growing up, he would sneak into a local movie theater with his friends to watch Westerns.
 "I grew up wanting to be the sidekick of The Lone Ranger and wanting to follow my heroes", Dante told a reporter in 2006.

 He was a shortstop on the Stamford High School baseball team, then played for "The Advocate All-Stars" team which won a 1949 New England baseball championship.
-After graduating from high school, Dante signed a bonus contract with the Boston Braves.
+After graduating from high school, as Ralph Vitti signed a bonus contract with the Boston Braves.
 He used his $6,000 bonus to buy his family a four-door Buick with whitewalls.

 Career

-During spring training with the former Washington Senators, Dante took drama classes at the University of Miami in Coral Gables, Florida.
+During spring training with the former Washington Senators, Dante took drama classes at the University of Miami.
 Bandleader Tommy Dorsey arranged a screen test for him at Metro-Goldwyn-Mayer.
 His first film, Somebody Up There Likes Me, was released in 1956.
 He changed his name at the urging of studio boss Jack L. Warner, who thought "Vitti" would not fit well on theater marquees.
 Warner suggested some first names, from which the actor picked "Michael".
-He chose the last name "Dante" because it had been used by some relatives.
+He chose the last name "Dante" as it had belonged to some relatives.

 Dante has appeared in 30 films and 150 television shows.
 He spent seven years in supporting roles under contract to three major studios at once: MGM, Warner Brothers and Twentieth Century Fox.
 He considers his best performances the role that he played in Killer Instinct on the CBS television series Desilu Playhouse, along with his roles in the movies Westbound (1959), Seven Thieves (1960) and Winterhawk (1975).

-His other film credits include Fort Dobbs (1958), Kid Galahad (1962), Operation Bikini (1963), The Naked Kiss (1964), Apache Rifles (1964), Harlow (1965), Arizona Raiders (1965), Willard (1971), That's the Way of the World (1975), The Farmer (1977), Missile X: The Neutron Bomb Incident (1978), Beyond Evil (1980), Return from the River Kwai (1989), and Cage (1989).
+Other film credits include Fort Dobbs (1958), Kid Galahad (1962), Operation Bikini (1963), The Naked Kiss (1964), Apache Rifles (1964), Harlow (1965), Arizona Raiders (1965), Willard (1971), That's the Way of the World (1975), The Farmer (1977), Missile X: The Neutron Bomb Incident (1978), Beyond Evil (1980), Return from the River Kwai (1989), and Cage (1989).